roscopeco/anos/README.md

 However, since this is being designed as 64-bit from the beginning, there's a lot of things I can do that I wouldn't otherwise be able to.

+Right now, it's very early days.
+There's a simple stack-based physical memory allocator, a very simple (for testing only) page fault handler, and the beginnings of a virtual memory manager (currently, just able to map pages for the fault handler).

 ### Building

 Everything is built with `make`.
 You'll want a cross-compiler